1011010010100010/jm-castle-warehouse/run/how-to.md

 This file kills pm2.
 This is necessary, if you have changed the ecosystem.config.js, to take effect.

+### save-pm2-config.bat

+After the first start of pm2 (including castle-warehouse) execute this file.
+It ensures that for the next start and resurrect the current status will be used.

 ### Autostart pm2 on reboot

 see: https://www.npmjs.com/package/pm2-windows-startup